 No late homeworks will be accepted and cheating will not be tolerated.
 While you are encouraged to work with other people, you must write up your own solutions.

-There will be seven short quizzes during the term, during section time, on dates listed in the calendar below.
+There will be six short quizzes during the term, during section time, on dates listed in the calendar below.
 There will be a convenient time for international students.
 You DO NOT have to take your quiz in the section in which you are enrolled.
 Students with DSP accommodations must contact Prof. Lucas to make arrangements as necessary.

 Q1: Wednesday, February 3